 Disability services continues to provide assistance to students and the Salem State community remotely, by appointment, during our regular hours, Monday-Friday 8:30 am-5 pm.

 We are now offering open hours each day for situations needing immediate attention on a first come first served basis.
 We understand situations arise outside students regular scheduled appointments and we have developed an option to be able to see students the same day through our open hours.
 One of the members of our team will be available in the morning and one in the afternoon to see students with same day needs.
 Open hour time blocks are scheduled for 30-minutes and done on a first come first serve basis.
 Appointments are limited.

 To schedule an appointment, please email email@example.com or call 978.542.6217.
 If it is an urgent matter, include “Same Day Appointment-Open Hours” in the subject line of the email.
 We typically respond to emails within 48 hours unless requesting a same day appointment.

 The goal of Disability Services is to function as a collaborative resource to faculty, staff and students at Salem State University in offering students access in order to maximize each student’s educational potential.

 The office works with faculty, staff and students to ensure that appropriate academic accommodations are made which allow all students equal opportunity in the classroom and throughout campus.

-In order to determine eligibility for an academic adjustment/auxiliary aid, the student must register at disability services and provide documentation of the disability.
+Please contact our office to make an appointment.
+In order to provide a reasonable academic accommodation/auxiliary aid, the student must provide documentation of the disability to Disability Services.
 The documentation must be current, provide a clear diagnosis by the appropriate medical professional and specify the functional limitations related to the disorder.
-At that point a decision of appropriate academic accommodations is made.
-These determinations are made on a case-by-case basis.

-For faculty or staff planning events for Salem State students, please include the following statement on all flyers and electronic communications.
+For faculty or staff planning events at Salem State University, please include the following statement on all flyers and electronic communications:

 Jennifer McDowell, alternative text specialist